jfrelish/miniproject/repo.md

 3. Click on "New"
 ![Step # 2](/Images/New.PNG)

-4.Once you clicked "New", you will see your username under "Owner" and next to it after "/" you will need to enter "Repository Name."
+4. Once you clicked "New", you will see your username under "Owner" and next to it after "/" you will need to enter "Repository Name."
 You can enter any name.
 Description is optional.
 You can then make your repository as Public or Private.
 Check "Initialize this repository with a README" this will create you README.md file.
 Lastly, click on "Create Repository"
 ![Step # 3](/Images/Create.PNG)

 5. There you have it.
 You have successfully created your Repository on GitHub.